begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

 type-ahead buffer to provoke a response from the user to the prompt:

     CLEARINPUT
-    PRINT "DO YOU WANT TO DELETE THIS FILE?(Y OR N)"; INPUT X,1
+    PRINT "DO YOU WANT TO DELETE THIS FILE?(Y OR N)" ; INPUT X,1

 NOTE: The CLEARINPUT command is synonymous with INPUTCLEAR.